jbcodeforce/aws-organization-play/README.md

     export AWS_SESSION_TOKEN=
     ```

-* Execute the command on s3
+* Then `Bill` can execute the command on s3:

     ```sh
     aws s3 ls
     > 2023-05-10 17:45:37 my-customer-a-bucket
     ```

-Ray is not able to swith role to the cust-A1 ot cust-A2 account.
+The other user story:

+> As `Ray` in `developer` group I could not access to resources in `cust-A1` ot `cust-A2` account.

+This is supported as in the `developer` group there is no permission to assume the role of UpdateApp of those accounts.

 ## Limitations of the IAM solution

-As we can see in previous section, for each group of user in the main account, we need a role with trusted entity principal = to the new group.
+There are constraints of the number of roles in an account, and the number of character in a policy.
+Also for account created automatically by IaC scripts and with a short life cycle, the permission on the group may be update each time the account is deleted.

+Some of those definitions can also centralized in the Organization via SCPs.

 ## Using Service Control Policy in Organizations

 SCPs may be attached to the root, Organization Unit or AWS accounts.
+Using SCPs we can be sure newly created account as general permission setup.

 * Be sure to have enabled SCP in the management account.
+* Define a policy that let

 ## Resources